arangodb/kube-arangodb/docs/integration-sidecar.md

 - Pod

-To enable integration sidecar for specific deployment label needs to be defined:
+To enable integrations for specific deployment label needs to be defined:

 ```yaml
 metadata: